RileyM117/generating-interactive-narratives/README.md

-# generating-interactive-narratives
+# generating-dynamic-npc-dialog
-In our Capstone project, we are setting out to use the ChatGPT AI to create interactive narratives with plot twists and display them in the Camelot software.
+In our Capstone project, we are setting out to use the ChatGPT AI to create dynamic, interactive NPC dialogue in a 3D game environment.